 Attraction vs. retention

-So that means that they’re actually performing completely different actions.
 Your external brand is built for attraction; that is, the primary goal is to get in front of the audiences you want to turn into customers, interest them, and make them feel like they’re a good fit for you.
-Your internal brand isn’t intended for wide dissemination.
+Your internal brand, on the other hand, isn’t intended for wide dissemination.
 It’s for your team, so attraction isn’t going to be its main goal.

 Instead, your internal brand is concentrating on retention.
-It’s understood that the audience is already familiar with you (and, more than likely, your external brand) so that introduction isn’t necessary.
-Instead you’re showing off why it’s great to work here, you’re providing extra benefits like swag and gifts, and you’re really building a “team” mentality.
-For the past several years especially, we here at Element Three have gone a bit literal on that part—much of our internal brand is built around an old-school college sports aesthetic, complete with our own mascot.
+It’s understood that the audience is already familiar with you (and, more than likely, your external brand), so that introduction isn’t necessary.
+Instead you’re showing off why it’s great to work here, you’re providing extra benefits like swag and gifts, and you’re building a “team” mentality.

 That’s not a perfect separation, though.
 A good external brand, since it’s directed towards your customers as well as your prospects, won’t just attract new eyes to your business—it will also help you keep and nurture the customers that you already have.
 And, likewise, a good internal brand will leak out to the public (through your own curated efforts, of course) and can make it clear that working for your business is awesome.
 But, for the most part, the focus of an external brand is bringing in new customers, and the focus of an internal brand is keeping the team you have.

 Change is not often fun.
 If things were going pretty well before, change can breed anxiety over whether things will actually improve or whether they'll end up worse than they were before.
 If the starting point was a negative, it’s likely that a negative mindset has taken hold, which means that even if the change is intended to fix things it can be kind of a drag.